rcravens/linux-crash-course/README.md

-# 🚀 Linux System Admin / Bash Notes 🚀
+# 🚀 Linux Crash Course 🚀

 # <a href="01_intro_to_linux.md">Chapter 1: Introduction to Linux</a>